trangology/Go-Practices/README.md

-# Go-Practices
+## Go-Practices

-My assignments using Golang
+My assignments using Golang.
+It was written from scratch.